webpack-contrib/image-minimizer-webpack-plugin/.github/ISSUE_TEMPLATE/BUG.md

 <!-- https://gist.github.com is a good place for longer code snippets -->
 <!-- If your issue is caused by a plugin or loader, please create an issue on the loader/plugin repository instead -->

-### Please paste the results of `npx webpack info` here, and mention other relevant information
+### Please paste the results of `npx webpack-cli info` here, and mention other relevant information